 - Start a Marriage Devotional- This is a great way to invest in your marriage or if you are dating as well.
 My wife and I are reading the Uncommon Marriage Adventure by Tony and Lauren Dungy.
 Here is a list of others as well.

-I hope that during these seemingly long weeks before winter turns into spring, that you are able to have some fun, even if it is just staying around the house with family and friends.
-You do not need to go on an expensive winter retreat to making lasting winter memories with your students or family.
+I hope that during these seemingly long weeks before winter turns into spring, you are able to have some fun, even if it is just staying around the house with family and friends.
+There are some fun activities to beat the cold this year with your family.
+You do not need to go on an expensive winter retreat to make lasting winter memories with your students or family.
 Have a great week!

 Do you go into the classroom on Monday overwhelmed at the week ahead of you?
 The Momentum Monday newsletter is like a Snickers bar for teachers.
 Each week, there is great information for what you need right now in your classroom.
 There are student engagement strategies, teacher self-care, a teacher tech tip, and a Q & A section with actual questions that I have received from teachers.
 Click to view the latest issue of Momentum Monday and subscribe to future issues and view our past issues!